dataform-co/dataform/content/docs/dataform-web/how-to-guides/environments.md

 `defaultSchema` and `assertionSchema` to isolate `staging` schedule runs from those in other environments.

 Note that Dataform uses the `environments.json` file on your `master` branch to determine your project's environments.
-Any changes to your environments must be pushed to `master` before Dataform will take note of those changes.
+**Any changes to your environments must be pushed to `master` before Dataform will take note of those changes**.

 <div className="bp3-callout bp3-icon-info-sign bp3-intent-warning" markdown="1">
   If your project has a missing or empty <code>environments.json</code> file, Dataform uses a